silvia-odwyer/YourZenBot/README.md

 A basic Discord bot that acts as a Magic 8 Ball/fortune cookie, and provides some little pieces of wisdom when you ask for them.

 ## What Is YourZenBot?
-YourZenBot is a Discord bot written using Discord.py Library that can send you clues on what your future holds, answer some yes-or-no style questions, and give pieces of wisdom.
+YourZenBot is a Discord bot written using the Discord.py Library that can send you clues on what your future holds, answer some yes-or-no style questions, and give pieces of wisdom.

 Do you want to inject some extra positivity into your Discord life or gaming?